Terms and Conditions for Receiving Financial Aid

 You have the right to appeal.
 You may request a review of any decision concerning your financial aid eligibility.
 If necessary, you may be directed to submit a written appeal and supporting documentation.

-It is your responsibility to provide additional documentation, tax returns, W-2's, and any additional information requested by the Enrollment Processing Office.
+It is your responsibility to provide additional documentation, tax returns, W-2's, and any additional information requested by Financial Aid personnel.

 It is your responsibility to read, understand and be accountable for all forms or agreements you sign.
 We recommend you keep copies for your records.